Destination West!

 Picture

-Once the car is parked and the passengers step out to take a look around, it is then that the full effect of the majestic scenery of this region can be fathomed.
 The Four Corners Monument offers unobstructed panoramic views of the landscape for hundreds of miles around.
-The snow capped mountains and even the towering Shiprock landmark can be seen in the distance.
-This is truly a place where eagles soar high in the sky!
+Distant snow capped mountains and even the towering Shiprock landmark can be seen way out in the in the distance.
+This is a place where eagles soar high in the sky and this region truly is the definition of wide open spaces.

 0 Comments